 Rental Inspections

-Licensed rental properties in the City of Hopkins are subject to inspection a minimum of every three years.
+Licensed rental properties in the City of Hopkins are subject to inspection a minimum of every five years.

 Inspection Point System